Welcome to the online version of the laws of Manitoba.

 • by clicking on the "R" link beside the title of the Act in the list of C.C.S.M.
 Acts (for the regulations under that Act)

-Unconsolidated Regulations (2000 to 2015).
-These are the original regulations as registered by the Registrar of Regulations.
+Unconsolidated regulations.
+The list of unconsolidated regulations lists the original regulations as registered by the Registrar of Regulations.
 They are not updated with any amendments.
 If a regulation has been amended and is still in force, it can be found under the consolidated regulations.

 Coming-into-force of a regulation